frankchen07/writing/posts/a product deconstruction of phantom wallet.md

 There was an "initialization" period of time when I was first using the wallet.
 There was no clear on-ramp, so I had to buy Solana from a fiat on-ramp, and then transfer it to my wallet.
 Even after transferring, I wasn't quite sure what to do with my mobile wallet.
 Actually interacting with a Solana dApp using only the mobile wallet was functionally disconnected.
 I didn't know where to start, especially with the weird "Google app search" experience.

 The Chrome extension relieved me of that frustration, and provided a very similar, if not exact experience.
 This way, I could explore the Solana ecosystem through my laptop browser, and applications that had integrated with Phantom would prompt the Chrome extension.
 This was a much better and predictable experience.
-Maybe I just preferred a larger screen too.
+Perhaps I preferred a larger screen too.

 ![](phantom-8.png)

-However, this left it so that I was performing the majority of my  `.sol` address purchasing experience in my browser, and really leaving the mobile wallet as an "after the fact" kind of showcase - "oh, I see the transactions that I made".
-In this case, this meant that the wallet wasn't providing much value except knowing that the Chrome extension and mobile wallet were synced.
+However, this left it so that I was performing the majority of my  `.sol` address purchasing experience in my browser, and really leaving the mobile wallet as an "after the fact" kind of showcase.
+This meant that the wallet wasn't providing much value except knowing that the Chrome extension and mobile wallet were synced.

 #### recap, gotchas, expectations

 The good:

 1. The Phantom wallet is easy to setup.
 Seed phrase and go.
 2. The mobile wallet was beautiful and snappy.
 Interacting was a delight.
+It's a wallet that I wanted to use.
-3. Intuitive swap function, great activity feed to see transactions.
+3. Intuitive swap function, great activity feed to see and confirm transactions.

 Gotchas: